 Decluttering & Sorting

-Decluttering is the single most common reason downsizing timelines get delayed.
-When it runs long, staging gets pushed back, which delays your listing, which delays offers and your entire move schedule.
-On any Ontario downsizing timeline and checklist, this phase should start at least three to six months before you plan to list.
+Decluttering is the most common reason downsizing timelines get delayed.
+Start at least three to six months before you plan to list.
 For a detailed category-by-category method, see our decluttering guide for Ontario downsizers.

 Quick wins first

 Remove all expired, broken, and clearly unusable items.
-First, walk through every room.
+Walk through every room.
 Old medications, dried paint cans, dead electronics, and expired pantry items all go.
 This pass typically takes one to two sessions and immediately frees visible space.

 Gather and reduce duplicates.
 Kitchen tools, linens, towels, cleaning supplies, small appliances.
-Then keep the best version of each and donate or discard the rest.
-In fact, most homes have far more duplicates than people realize.
+Keep the best version of each and donate or discard the rest.
+Most homes have far more duplicates than people realize.

 Sort all clothing.
 Pull everything out of every closet and dresser.
 If you haven’t worn it in 12 months and it has no clear future use, it goes.
-Donate gently used items to Diabetes Canada, Salvation Army, or a local women’s shelter.
+Donate gently used items to a registered charity that accepts clothing in your area.

 Heavier categories

 Sort books, media, and paper.
 Keep only what you’ll genuinely reread or reference.
 Donate the rest to your local library or a Little Free Library.
 Paper clutter (old files, manuals, magazines) can usually shrink by 80%.
-Also shred anything with personal information.
+Shred anything with personal information.

 Measure rooms in your next home before deciding on furniture.
 A dining table that seats eight won’t fit in a condo with an open-plan kitchen.
-Be realistic about what the new space can hold, because oversized pieces are the most common source of regret after a downsize.
+Be realistic about what the new space can hold.
+Oversized pieces are the most common source of regret after a downsize.

 Clear the garage, basement, and storage areas.
 These spaces accumulate items that haven’t been touched in years: seasonal equipment, outgrown sports gear, tools for a home you’ll no longer own.
 Be honest about whether each item serves a purpose in your next home.